yanwsh/videojs-panorama/README.md

 If backToHorizonCenter is set to true, you can customize the return back speed. `Defaults value is 2`.

 ### clickToToggle
 click to toggle the video.
 If video is playing, it will be paused.
-If video is paused, it will be played. `Defaults to true`.
+If video is paused, it will be played. `Defaults to false`.

 It's possible to customize the viewable zoom
 ### minLat